Skip to main content

 Initial teacher education is provided by higher education institutions (HEIs).
 HEIs train teachers for all levels of the school education system, including nursery, primary and post-primary schools, as part of degree programmes (first-, second- and long-cycle programmes) and non-degree postgraduate programmes.

 To ensure adequate quality of education, only HEIs which conduct research and use the latest research achievements in the field of education are authorised to provide initial teacher education.
-Prospective teachers are trained only by HEIs which have at least research grade B in the discipline to which a given field of study is assigned (a research grade is awarded as an outcome of an external evaluation of research, according to a scale of A+ as the highest grade to C as the lowest grade).
+Prospective teachers are trained only by HEIs which have at least research rating (grade) B in the discipline to which a given field of study is assigned (a research grade is awarded as an outcome of an external evaluation of research, according to a scale of A+ as the highest grade to C as the lowest grade).

 The following types of HEIs provide initial teacher education: